testcontainers/workshop/step-5-dude-r-u-200-ok.md

         }
     }
 }
+...
 Expected status code <200> but was <503>.
 ```

-It seems that it couldn't find Redis and there is no autoconfigurable in-memory option for it.
+It seems that it couldn't find Redis and there is no autoconfigurable option for it.